+With the success of deep learning on approximating complex non-linear functions, representing data manifolds using neural networks has received considerable interest and been studied from multiple perspectives.
+Autoencoders (AE)~\cite{kingma2014AutoEncoding}, generative adversarial network~(GAN)~\cite{goodfellow2014generative} and their combinations~\cite{makhzani2015adversarial,tolstikhin2018Wasserstein} are notable generative models for learning the geometry structure or the distribution of data on the manifold.
+However, they usually fail to generate a convex latent representation when confronting with even simple curved manifolds such as swiss-roll and S-curve.
+For geodesic learning, Arvanitidis et al.~\cite{arvanitidis2018Latent,yang2018Geodesic} and Chen et al.~\cite{chen2018Metrics,chen2019fast} both present a magnification factor~\cite{bishop1997magnification} to help find the shortest path that follows the regions of high data density in the latent space as the learned geodesic.
+But these methods explore geodesics on latent space rather than on data space and lack strict guarantees for geodesics in mathematics.

-In this paper, we propose a method to capture the geometric structure on a data manifold and find smooth geodesics between data samples on it.
-Motivated by DIMAL~\cite{pai2019DIMAL}, we combine our network framework with traditional manifold learning methods.
-In contrast to existing combinations of autoencoders with GANs, we add some prior geometric information to represent the local geometry of data manifold.
-The decoding of the latent space is the major obstacle for autoencoders because curvature information of data manifold will be lost in latent representations.
-We revisit the classical manifold learning algorithms to obtain an approximation of latent embeddings that preserve the local geometric structure of data manifold.
-Then the encoder and decoder are guided to be optimized towards the expected output with this approximation being the constraint.
-Using this method, we resolve other algorithms' problems when the latent distribution is non-convex on some manifolds such as S-curve and swiss-roll.
-It means our method can unfold the data manifold to flattened latent representations and the new testing points can be mapped to the learned subspace without difficulty.
+In this paper, we propose a method to capture the geometric structure of a data manifold and to find smooth geodesics between data samples on the manifold.
+First, motivated by DIMAL~\cite{pai2019DIMAL}, we introduce a framework combining an autoencoder with traditional manifold learning methods to explore the geometric structure of a data manifold.
+In contrast to existing combinations of autoencoders and GANs, we resort to the classical manifold learning algorithms to obtain an approximation of geodesic distance.
+Then the encoder and decoder are optimized with this approximation being the constraint.
+Using this method, we alleviate the problem that the latent distribution is non-convex on curved manifolds, which means our encoder can unfold the data manifold to flattened latent representations.